Restaurants in Bangkok

-The very popular South Indian aromatic cuisine known as Dosa is a Punjabi dish traditionally eaten with the hands, consisting of a rice and lentil pancake, crepe or tortilla traditionally folded with a potato curry or other savoury filling, and served with a vegetable and lentil broth called sambar.
+The very popular South Indian aromatic cuisine known as Dosa is a Punjabi dish traditionally eaten with the hands.
+Consisting of a rice and lentil pancake, crepe or tortilla, folded with a potato curry or other savoury filling, and served with a vegetable and lentil broth called sambar.
 A purely vegetarian restaurant in Bangkok, Dosa King is ideal for a quick and healthy meal for those exploring Sukhumvit.
 Open daily for lunch and dinner.

 Telephone: (0)2 651 1700

-Just around the corner from the bustling backpacker district the quiet coffee shop is a great stop for breakfast or early lunch.
-The dark wooden interior transports diners to old Siam although omelettes and baguettes are often welcome tastes of the west.
+Just around the corner from the bustling backpacker district, this quiet coffee shop is a great stop for breakfast or early lunch.
+The dark wooden interior transports diners to old Siam, although omelettes and baguettes are often welcome tastes of the west.
 Ricky's recently moved down the street, and the new location has added Mexican food to the menu.
 Open 8am to 11pm.